sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/data-modeling-intro/README.md

 Entity-Relationship Diagrams, or ERDs, describe things (entities) and their relationships with each other.
 The three basic categories of relationship are:

 * 1-to-Many: This indicates that one entity can own more than one of another entity.
 For example, one building has many rooms, but each room can only be in one building.
-* Many-to-Many: This indicates that entity can own more than one of another entity and vice-versa_.
+* Many-to-Many: This indicates that entity can own more than one of another entity and vice-versa.
 For example, one building can have more than one administrator, and each administrator can manage more than one building.
 * 1-to-1: This indicates that something is actually the same as something else.
 For example, an employee may have a manager, who is also an employee.

 There are other relationships in data modeling that are more nuanced, but they're subsets of these three types.